-Boys Poker Night Invitation
+Boys Poker Night Birthday Party Invitation

 You can print it, fill in your information, snap a picture of it or scan it and send it out to all of your party guests via email or text.
-Or if you'd like to personalize this invite- follow these instructions on How to Create Your Own Birthday Party Invites for Free Using Picmonkey!
+Or if you'd like to personalize this invite- follow these instructions on How to Create Your Own Birthday Party Invites Using Picmonkey!

-Party Set Up
+Poker Night Birthday Party Set Up

 The most important thing to focus on- is the poker table!
 Depending on the number of guests you plan to invite- you may want to set up more than one table (and then draw names from a hat to see who plays at which table).

 We ordered sets from Printer's Studio that featured a picture on the front of the deck.
 You could easily create a party graphic or use a group photo of the party guests to create a cool custom deck of cards!

 One of the ways I love to save money on kids birthday parties is to make my own food for the party, rather than shelling out $60 for pizza!
-And homemade pizza is perfect for a poker party- you can use scissors to trim pepperoni into the suit shapes from playing cards- hearts, diamonds, spades, clubs.
+And homemade mini pizzas are perfect for a poker party- you can use scissors to trim pepperoni into the suit shapes from playing cards- hearts, diamonds, spades, clubs.

 Poker Night Birthday Party Cake